goney3/ALULA/README.md

 4. The results will be displayed in the right-hand panel and the graphs will update.
 5. The "Issues & Feedback" tab provides text-based notes on your design, highlighting potential stability issues or rule violations.

+## Disclaimer
+Programmed mainly with Google AI Studio.
+Use at your own risk!
+This work is dedicated to the Public Domain.
+Fly Safe!

 ## License

 This software is released into the **Public Domain**.